Best Police Movies

 Winter is here and although I may have chores or errands that require me to go outside I would much prefer sitting by the woodstove and enjoying a good movie.
 If you are looking for your own excuse to avoid the wind and show let me help you find a good cop film to pass the time.

 Here are some of my favorite police movies, those I can watch repeatedly tuning in whenever I see they are playing.
 Warning- they are not ranked in any order and if you don’t agree with them just change the channel!

-Serpico – set in the 1970’s, a period of sometimes questionable ethics for the NYPD, this film features Al Pacino as real-life Det.
+Set in the 1970s, a period of sometimes questionable ethics for the NYPD, this film features Al Pacino as real-life Det.
 Serpico and chronicles his battle to resist and then take down corruption within his various assignments.
 While this may be difficult to watch for those who wish to ignore the not always shining reputation of law enforcement it is a valuable lesson as well as a good view.

 Of course, this is but the tip of the iceberg when it comes to compelling crime cinema but it should be enough to get you started, or at least through January.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.